-PART 6: EXPLOSIVES ACT (CLAUSES 34-50)
+PART 7: EXPLOSIVES ACT (CLAUSES 35-51)

-Part 6 of Bill C-55 is identical to Part 5 of Bill C-42.
+Part 7 of Bill C-7 is identical to Part 6 of Bill C-55.
 It amends the Explosives Act to implement the Organization of American States Inter-American Convention against the Illicit Manufacturing of and Trafficking in Firearms, Ammunition, Explosives and Other Related Materials as it relates to explosives and ammunition.
 It prohibits illicit manufacturing of explosives and illicit trafficking in explosives and components of ammunition.
 It allows for increased control over the import, export, transportation through Canada, acquisition, possession and sale of explosives and certain components of explosives, and provides increased penalties for certain offences.
+Canada signed the Convention in 1997.

-Specifically, the Bill would broaden the application of the Explosives Act to include "restricted component" and "inexplosive ammunition component."
-A number of sections in the Act are amended accordingly.
-The effect is to make provisions in the existing Act applicable not only to the explosive material that is part of ammunition but also to cartridge cases, bullets and other projectiles.
+In its original form, Bill C-17 (now C-7) would have broadened the application of the Explosives Act to include "restricted component" and "inexplosive ammunition component."
+A number of sections in the Act were to be amended accordingly.
+The effect was to make provisions in the existing Act applicable not only to the explosive material that is part of ammunition but also to cartridge cases, bullets and other projectiles.
+The House of Commons Legislative Committee, however, removed all references to inexplosive components.
 The Bill also amends the Act by expanding the scope of its application to include acquisition, exportation and transportation through Canada, in addition to manufacture, sale, storage and importation.

-As well as the changes proposed to the wording of existing sections, some new and more substantial sections are proposed that establish new rules regarding the possession of explosives and any restricted component (clause 37), and the banning of illicit trafficking in explosives and inexplosive ammunition components (clause 38).
-Under clause 37, it is forbidden to possess any restricted component in addition to the current prohibition on the possession of explosives, unless authorized by the Act or any exemption.
-The Governor in Council may make regulations prescribing a component of an explosive and providing that only a stipulated person or body, or a class of persons or bodies, has the right to acquire, possess or sell such a component (clause 36(1)).
-However, clause 36(2), and the new section 6(2) proposed in clause 37(5), authorize the Minister to exempt any body or person, or any class of persons or bodies, from the ban on possessing explosives or restricted components of explosives, as provided in clause 37(3).
-Clause 38 introduces new prohibitions designed to counter illicit trafficking in all its forms (acquiring, selling, transporting) of either explosives or inexplosive ammunition components.
+As well as the changes proposed to the wording of existing sections, some new and more substantial sections are proposed that establish new rules regarding the possession of explosives and any restricted component (clause 38), and the banning of illicit trafficking in explosives (clause 39).
+Under clause 38, it is forbidden to possess any restricted component in addition to the current prohibition on the possession of explosives, unless authorized by the Act or any exemption.
+The Governor in Council may make regulations prescribing a component of an explosive and providing that only a stipulated person or body, or a class of persons or bodies, has the right to acquire, possess or sell such a component (clause 37(1)).
+However, clause 37(2), and the new section 6(2) proposed in clause 38(5), authorize the Minister to exempt any body or person, or any class of persons or bodies, from the ban on possessing explosives or restricted components of explosives, as provided in clause 38(3).
+Clause 39 introduces new prohibitions designed to counter illicit trafficking in all its forms (acquiring, selling, transporting) of explosives.

-Clause 39 replaces section 9 of the Explosives Act.
-The current requirement for a permit to export and transport explosives would be extended to inexplosive ammunition components.
-In the same vein, clauses 40 and 41 extend inspection and seizure measures to cover restricted and inexplosive components.
+Clause 40 replaces section 9 of the Explosives Act.
+The current requirement for a permit to import explosives is extended to export and transportation through Canada.
+Clauses 41 and 42 extend inspection and seizure measures to cover restricted components.
 Breaches of the law would be punishable by considerably higher maximum penalties.
 For example, fines that used to be up to \$5,000, \$10,000 or \$20,000 can now go as high as \$250,000 or \$500,000 depending on the type of offence.
 Imprisonment for terms of up to two or five years is also available.